 Cancer is a frightening diagnosis, and the recommended choices for treatment may be complex and difficult for a patient to evaluate.

-Our multidisciplinary care is coordinated through our centrally located hub at DHMC in Lebanon, NH as well as our four regional locations (Manchester, Nashua, and Keene, NH, and St. Johnsbury, VT) and affiliated hospitals throughout NH and VT.
+Our multidisciplinary care is coordinated through our centrally located hub in Lebanon, NH as well as our four regional locations (Manchester, Nashua, and Keene, NH, and St. Johnsbury, VT) and affiliated hospitals throughout NH and VT.
 This enables us to provide you the best possible care in the most convenient location for you, close to home.

 Call the Cancer Help Line

 Or, contact the regional center most convenient for you

 You are entitled to a complete explanation of any diagnosis or proposed therapy.
 You, and only you, can weigh your options and make a choice among alternatives for treatment.
 Many times the best course is to find a second opinion, and many patients seem relieved to learn that this is an accepted practice.
 In most cases, your physician will encourage you to learn as much as you can about your disease.

 Working with your physician